Roman Wales and England Tour

 Day 1Depart for England

-Depart on a flight bound for London.
+Depart on a flight bound for London, England.

-Day 2Arrive London, Kenilworth Caste
+Day 2Arrive London, Kenilworth Castle

-Arrive London’s Heathrow Airport and drive to Kenilworth Castle.
+Arrive at London’s Heathrow Airport and drive to Kenilworth Castle.
 Originally founded in 1120, in 1563 the castle was granted by Queen Elizabeth I to her favorite, Robert Dudley, Earl of Leicester.
 Dudley decided to convert the castle into a great house fit to receive occasional visits from the Queen.
 Although now in ruins, the red sandstone remains of the Norman keep, John of Gaunt’s Great Hall, and the residential buildings, as well as a restored Tudor garden and Tudor stables still are visible.
 Overnight for two nights.
 (D)

 Day 3Stokesay Castle, Wenlock Priory, Haughmond Abbey, Wroxeter Roman City

 Our explorations of the area include several fascinating sites.
-Stokesay Castle is the finest and best preserved fortified manor house in England.
+Stokesay Castle is the finest and best-preserved fortified manor house in England.
 Built in the late 13th century near the Welsh border, the castle, timber-framed gatehouse, and parish church form an unforgettably picturesque group.

 Day 4Chester Amphitheater, Maen Achwyfan Cross

 We begin the day in the Roman Amphitheater at Chester, built around 86 AD and the largest yet excavated in Britain.
-It lies beside the Roman fort of Deva and served as an entertainment center and training ground for the troops of the 20th Legion stationed at the fort.
-After crossing the border into Wales, stop to see the richly-decorated Maen Achwyfan Cross, a monolithic Northumbrian-style wheel-cross that was erected about 1000 AD.
-Standing 12 feet tall, its decoration includes patterns copied from Viking art.
-Continue on to Llandudno, a seaside resort town overlooking the Irish Sea, where we overnight at a charming inn for one night.
-(B/D)
+It lies beside the Roman fort of Deva and served as an entertainment center for the troops of the 20th Legion stationed at the fort.

-Representing one of the most astounding archaeological discoveries of recent time, Great Orme Copper Mines dates back 4,000 years to the Bronze Age.
+Representing one of the most astounding archaeological discoveries of recent times, Great Orme Copper Mines dates back 4,000 years to the Bronze Age.
 The result of the studies changes our views about the ancient people of Britain and their civilized and structured society 2,000 years before the Roman invasion.
 We will enter the Bronze Age cavern, dug out over 3,500 years ago by miners using nothing more than stone and bone tools.

 Our final stop will be Beaumaris Castle on the Island of Anglesey, the great unfinished masterpiece built by the English monarch Edward I to stamp his authority on the Welsh.
 At the southern end, protected by the shooting deck on Gunners’ Walk, was a tidal dock for shipping.
 Beaumaris was the last link in the chain of coastal fortresses built by King Edward I to control Wales.
 We overnight for two nights.
 (B/D)

 A cruciform passage grave, Barclodiad y Gawres Burial Chamber is etched with intricate patterns of zigzags and spirals on the walls and roofs.
-As a result, this adornment gives an indication of the tomb’s significance to the megalithic people who constructed it.
-Ty Newydd is a chambered tomb with a large capstone measuring approximately 13 feet long and five feet wide and is held up only with the support of two brick-built pillars.
+As a result, this adornment indicates the tomb’s significance to the megalithic people who constructed it.
+Ty Newydd is a chambered tomb with a large capstone measuring approximately 13 feet long and five feet wide and is held up only with the support of two modern, brick-built pillars.
+Nearby, sited on a rocky hilltop, lies the impressive Trefignath Burial Chamber.
+Most likely, the area served as the collective burial place of the community between 4000 and 2000 BC.

-Built by the Romans about 300 AD to guard against pirate raids and probably the naval base of the Classis Britannica, the fortlet at Caer Gybi stood on the west shore of the natural harbor at Holyhead.
-The structure was made up of three defensive walls with circular watch towers at each corner.
-The fourth fronted the sea and may have been a dock for the Roman warships.
+This afternoon, we will view two more significant archaeological treasures.
+Standing nine feet high on a slight ridge dominating the skyline, Ty Mawr Standing Stone is thought to be from the Bronze Age.
+Not far is the fortlet at Caer Gybi, standing on the west shore of the natural harbor at Holyhead.
+It was built by the Romans about 300 AD, (add comma here) to guard against pirate raids and probably served as a naval base of the Classis Britannica, the fleet that controlled the waters of the Roman province of Britannia.
+The fort was made up of three defensive walls with circular watch towers at each corner.
+A fourth wall fronted the sea and may have been a dock for the Roman warships.
 The Romans abandoned the region in the late fourth century AD and, by the 6th century AD, Saint Cybi founded a monastery within the remaining fortification walls.
 A medieval church still stands here today.
 (B/D)

 Day 7Segontium Fort, Caernarfon Castle

 We begin the day in Segontium Fort built to defend the Roman Empire against rebellious tribes.
 It held a regiment of up to 1,000 auxiliary soldiers until about 394 AD.
 Non-citizens, these troops would be in the service of the Roman army for 25 years.
-Containing fine examples of the finds excavated from the Segontium site, the site museum tells the story of the conquest and occupation of Wales.
+Containing fine examples of the finds excavated from Segontium, the site museum tells the story of the conquest and occupation of Wales.

-Move on to mighty Caernarfon, possibly the most famous of Wales’s castles.
-Its sheer scale and commanding presence easily set it apart from the rest, and to this day, still trumpet in no uncertain terms the intention of its builder Edward I. Begun in 1283 as the definitive chapter in his conquest of Wales, Caernarfon was constructed not only as a military stronghold but also as a seat of government and royal palace.
-In the afternoon, board the Snowdon Mountain Railway and travel through stunning scenery and with awe-inspiring views to the rooftop of Wales.
-Snowdon, at 3,560 feet dominates the landscape of Snowdonia National Park in North Wales.
-Travel to the delightful village Portmeirion and overnight for two nights.
-(B/D)
+Move on to mighty Caernarfon, possibly the most famous of Wales’ castles.
+Its sheer scale and commanding presence easily set it apart from the rest, and to this day, still trumpet in no uncertain terms the intention of its builder Edward I. Begun in 1283 as the definitive chapter in his conquest of Wales, Caernarfon was constructed not only as a military stronghold but also as a seat of government and a royal palace.
+In the afternoon, board the Snowdon Mountain Railway and travel through stunning scenery with awe-inspiring views to the rooftop of Wales.
+Snowdon, at 3,560 feet, dominates the landscape of Snowdonia National Park in North Wales.

 Day 8Portmeirion, Criccieth Castle, Penarth Fawr